WICG/scroll-to-text-fragment/README.md

 ### Encoding the text snippet in the URL fragment

 We propose encoding a text snippet in the URL fragment, prefixed with the ```targetText=``` string.
-Since text can contain characters invalid in a URL (e.g. spaces), the text must be percent encoded.
+Since text can contain characters invalid in a URL (e.g. spaces), and some characters are reserved by the fragment syntax (e.g. ',') the text must be percent encoded.
 For example, ```#targetText=My%20Heading``` would cause the first occurance of "My Heading" on the page to be selected as the indicated part of the document.
+The currently required characters to be percent encoded are ' ' (%20) and ',' (%2C).

 Though existing HTML support for id and name attributes specifies the target element directly in the fragment, most other mime types make use of this x=y pattern in the fragment, such as [Media Fragments](https://www.w3.org/TR/media-frags/#media-fragment-syntax) (e.g. #track=audio&t=10,20), [PDF](https://tools.ietf.org/html/rfc3778#section-3) (e.g. #page=12) or [CSV](https://tools.ietf.org/html/rfc7111#section-2) (e.g. #row=4).